Costa Rica: Caribbean Mountains to Coast

 Walking

-The walking on this tour is rated easy to moderate.
+The walking on this tour is rated easy to moderate, however participants should be prepared for the potential impact of heat and humidity, which can affect comfort and stamina.
 Generally we do not walk further than 5 km (3 miles), however the terrain can be uneven and muddy.
 The maximum elevation on this tour is approximately 3,000 m (10,000 ft) during our day on the Irazú Volcano.
 Our accommodations in the highlands sit at 2,200 m (7,200 ft), but other accommodations are at less than 1,500 m (5,000 ft).

 Driving